-The daily nine to five job can cause a general tension in your mind that multiplies if you have a mental condition such as depression.
-Try taking little mental breaks like meditating while sitting at your desk.
-You could also try writing in a journal or training your mind into thinking about anything that helps you relax, such as nature.
+The daily nine-to-five job can cause a general tension in your mind that multiplies if you have a mental condition such as depression.
+Try taking little mental breaks, like meditating while sitting at your desk.
+You could also try writing in a journal or training your mind to think about anything that helps you relax, such as nature.
 When you allow your mind to relax during work hours, you protect yourself from abrupt mental breakdowns that impact your ability to perform your job well.

 5. Workplace Insurance and Service Planning

-There are many workplace services, programs, and insurance plans that protect individuals from any discrimination happening at their workplace based on their mental health.
-Most companies provide these services at no additional cost to their employees.
+Many workplace services, programs, and insurance plans protect individuals from any discrimination happening at their workplace based on their mental health.
+In addition, most companies provide these services at no additional cost to their employees.
 Reach out to your HR Department or speak with your boss to get more information.
 Many programs and assistance plans will also help you find confidential services for mental health.

 6. Get yourself Treated